carcrupe/TFM/README.md

 ## Summary of main results

 The most important features to predict a heart stroke are age and systolic pressure.
 Optimizing the model I have accomplished a recall of around 69%.
-Despite the fact that the model has been optimized, I have not improved much the performance.
+Despite the fact that the model has been optimized, the perfomance has not improved much.
 This might be the result of poor data quality or simply not enough data to make the model learn properly.
-Obtaining clinical data is very complicated and unfortunately, I did not have a better dataset to do my research.
+Obtaining clinical data is very complicated and unfortunately, I wish I had had more data to do my research.

 ## Conclusions

+**Based on simple patient paramenters, is this patient going to have a stroke?**

-I have worked to solve a really relevant problem, which nowadays causes the biggest amount of deaths worldwide.
+I have worked to solve a really relevant problem, which nowadays causes the highest amount of deaths worldwide.
 Detecting a stroke in advance is obviously not an easy task and it has been in research for many years.

-With my work, I have learnt how important is to have valuable data to answer a given question.
+With my work, I could not obtain a very high recall and I have learnt how important is to have valuable data to answer a given question reliably.
 In particular, in this complex problem, I should have included much more information about the patients.
-This information is very sensitive and private, and therefore, it was very hard for me to obtain the right data.
+The bottleneck here is that this information is very sensitive and confidential, and therefore, it was very hard for me to obtain the right data.
 However, for those who have access to cardiovascular databases, I would recommend to include parameters such as sleep time, left/right atrial size, left/right ventricle size, kidney diseases, aorta ejection rate or percetange of oxygenated blood.
-With all these parameters in mind, I am sure predictions would be much more accurate, providing precise results and hopefully, providing a tool to get to know your own heart at any time.
-Again, the challenge here remains in acquiring the right data to do the research.
+With all these parameters in mind, I am sure predictions would be much more accurate, providing precise results and hopefully, allowing to have a tool to get to know the stroke likelihood of your own heart.

+Again, the challenge remains in acquiring the right data to do the research.

 ## Run and use the web app

-To finalize the project, I have created a simple web application with Streamlit.
+To finalize the project, I have created a simple web application with [Streamlit](https://www.streamlit.io/).
 The application runs the best trained classifier (Random Forest) and predicts the input that the user sets.
 There are two ways to run the app:

-**Docker File:** I have created a container with all the needed information to install and run the application.
+**Running the docker file:** I have created a docker container with all the needed information to install and run the streamlit application.
 The instructions to execute the app are:

-- Build the docker image: *sudo docker build -f Dockerfile -t stroke_app .*
+- Build the docker image: *docker build -f Dockerfile -t stroke_app .*
-- Run the image: *sudo docker run stroke_app*
+- Run the image: *docker run stroke_app*

-*To do this it is assumed you have docker installed in your computer.*
+*To do this it is assumed you have docker installed in your computer and you have superuser permission.*

 **Streamlit notebook:** From the repository notebook folder download and run the file [stroke_stream.ipynb](https://github.com/carcrupe/TFM/blob/master/notebooks_models/stroke_stream.ipynb).
 You can run this notebook without previously training the model, it will by default use the pretrained model that I have saved in my repository.
 To show the app, I create a ngrok tunnel to expose my local server in a dinamically created URL.